bradshawsguide/website/src/content/stations/242-high-wycombe/station.md

 notes:
 - A telegraph station.
 ----
-text: Wycombe is a borough in Buckinghamshire on the Wyck.
+text: <span class="smcp">Wycombe</span> is a borough in Buckinghamshire on the Wyck.
 In the vicinity are many corn and paper mills.